 The role of ‘immediate’, rather than ‘deferred’, cord clamping has not been universally accepted as part of the active management of the third stage of labour and the optimal timing for cord clamping is unclear.
 For example, a survey of policy at 1175 units in 14 European countries found that two-thirds clamped the cord immediately after birth, although 90% routinely administered prophylactic uterotonics.
 The International Federation of Gynecology and Obstetrics and the World Health Organization (WHO) no longer recommend immediate cord clamping as a component of active management.
 Current guidance from the RCOG is that ‘The cord should not be clamped earlier than is necessary, based on clinical assessment of the situation.’
 The WHO states ‘Late cord clamping (performed after 1 to 3 minutes after birth) is recommended for all births while initiating simultaneous essential newborn care … Early cord clamping (<1 minute after birth) is not recommended unless the neonate is asphyxiated and needs to be moved immediately for resuscitation.’
 For healthy women with term births, the National Institute for Health and Care Excellence (NICE) recommends that the cord is not clamped in the first 60 seconds, except where there are concerns about the cord’s integrity or the baby’s heart rate.
 They recommend that the cord should be clamped before 5 minutes, although women should be supported if they wish this to be delayed further.

 This opinion paper summarises the physiology of placental transfusion and reviews the evidence related to the timing of umbilical cord clamping.

-An addendum published in April 2011 in Green-top Guideline No. 52: Prevention and Management of Postpartum Haemorrhage contains new advice on the timing of cord blood clamping.
-View the RCOG statement on the addendum.
+Green-top Guideline No. 52: Prevention and Management of Postpartum Haemorrhage contains updated advice on the timing of cord blood clamping.